redame/tradingview/README.md

 The project is coded in a way that same codebase could be used for both Mobile and Web.

-It uses IntelXDK for generate Hybrid package for distribution in Apple and Google play store.
+It uses IntelXDK to generate Hybrid package for distribution in Apple and Google play store.
 For now, we are supporting iOS and Android devices only.

 #Code/Folder details